 > What are the requirements to work with Creative Neighborhoods at Pickathon?

-All work trade crew members must be at least 18 years old and be able to commit 12-20 hours (depending on crew) of work time to the festival.
-Work trade applicants are required to pay a $35 application fee to Creative Neighborhoods with a credit card that expires no sooner than September 1, 2025.
+All work trade crew members must be at least 18 years old and be able to commit 12-24 hours (depending on ticket type and crew specifics) of work time to the festival.
+Work trade applicants are required to pay a $35 application fee to Creative Neighborhoods with a credit card that expires no sooner than September 1, 2026.

 > Do I need to purchase a ticket as a work trade crew member?